 The main goal of the Ph.D. program is to train mathematicians and statisticians who intend to make research in these areas their life work.
 Since 1967 when the University of Toledo joined the Ohio university system, the Department of Mathematics and Statistics has offered a strong doctoral program and its graduates now occupy academic positions in colleges and universities around the world.
 The defining stage of the Ph.D. program is the writing and defense of a dissertation, demonstrating the student's ability to independently attack and solve in an original manner a significant mathematical or statistical problem.
 No firm timetable can be given for completion of this stage but generally, it can be expected to take two to three years.
-Possible areas for thesis research in the Department include group theory, non-commutative ring theory, approximation theory, harmonic analysis, partial differential equations, dynamical systems, differential geometry, relativity, scattering theory, wavelets, general topology, category theory, statistics, optimal control and dynamic games.
+Possible areas for thesis research in the Department include group theory, non-commutative algebra and representation theory, operator theory, harmonic analysis, several complex variables, partial differential equations, dynamical systems, differential geometry, mathematical physics, mathematical biology, geometric topology, control theory and statistics..
 The number of credit hours required is a minimum of 90, 60 if entering with a master’s degree in the field.

 The doctorate in mathematics is offered with concentrations in either pure mathematics, applied mathematics or statistics.
 The broad requirements for these programs are as follows:

 1. A student must pass a qualifying examination within two years of entering the program.
 Mathematics students must pass two topics chosen from algebra, topology, differential equations and real analysis.
 For statistics students, the two topics must be measure-theoretic probability-theory of statistics and real analysis.